JSON Connector for Power BI

 • Consume real-time JSON data in Power BI

-• Consume realtime JSON API data in Power BI
+• Consume real-time JSON API data in Power BI

 • JSON ODBC Driver | ODBC Driver for JSON | ODBC JSON Driver | SSIS JSON Source | SSIS JSON Destination